bradhowes/swift-grdb-tca/README.md

 [The Composable Architecture v1.11.2 (TCA)](https://github.com/pointfreeco/swift-composable-architecture) library and tools.
 My changes were done in Xcode 16.0 Beta using Swift 6 with _Complete Concurrency Checking_ enabled.

+# Overview

-The code contains two TCA "features" (combination of a reducer and a SwiftUI view):
+The code contains two top-level TCA "features" (combination of a reducer and a SwiftUI view):

-* FromState -- the list of movies to show and work with comes from a SwiftData query done in the feature
+* [FromStateFeature](SwiftDataTCA/Views/FromState/FromStateFeature.swift) -- the list of movies to show and work with comes from a SwiftData query done in the feature
-* FromQuery -- the list of movies to show and work with comes from a `@Query` macro in the SwiftUI view
+* [FromQueryFeature](SwiftDataTCA/Views/FromQuery/FromQueryFeature.swift) -- the list of movies to show and work with comes from a `@Query` macro in the SwiftUI view

-Both SwiftUI views contain the same interface functionality, including:
+Both features contain the same interface functionality, including:

 * Adding a new "random" movie
 * Sorting movies by title